juren53/guiless/Docs/HELP.md

 ---

-*This help guide covers GUI Less version 1.2.0.
-For the latest updates and features, check the project's GitHub repository.*
+*This help guide covers GUI Less version 1.2.5.
+For the latest updates and features, check the project's GitHub repository and [changelog](https://github.com/juren53/guiless/blob/main/CHANGELOG.md).*